Upper Left Edge

 “Good Wednesday” when Mary opened

-Her alabaster jar full of precious nard,
+her alabaster jar full of precious nard,

-Proved she wasn’t messing around.
+proved she wasn’t messing around.

 Dudes cringed at her gift of fine

-Ointment they could have traded for
+ointment they could have traded for

-Coin.
+coin.
 Yet Jesus defended Mary’s deed.

 “You always have the poor with you,”

-He said.
+he said.
 “And you can do what is

-Good for them whenever you want but
+or them whenever you want but

-You don’t always have me.”
+on’t always have me.”
 His

-Teachings are snubbed in many
+teachings are snubbed in many

-Jurisdictions, though legions sport
+jurisdictions, though legions sport

-His name.
+his name.
 In unreported ways love

-Continues to practice forgiveness and
+continues to practice forgiveness and

-Care for the least among us.
+care for the least among us.

 Also “Spy Wednesday,” because a

-Familiar hand grabs at the story.
+familiar hand grabs at the story.

 Why does Judas do it?
 Maybe he cares

-Less about the common good than he
+less about the common good than he

-Does keeping coffers filled for the good of
+does keeping coffers filled for the good of

-The order.
+the order.
 Maybe he’s jonesing for a

-Nice scripture studio in some clean
+nice scripture studio in some clean

-Settlement – cool digs where connected
+settlement – cool digs where connected

-Rebs can hang, discuss scroll arts,
+rebs can hang, discuss scroll arts,

-Throw down some righteous runes.
+throw down some righteous runes.

 If that’s what motivates Judas,